SABMiller joins with Efes for No 2 spot in Russia

 LONDON Global beer maker SABMiller SAB.L is joining forces with Anadolu Efes (AEFES.IS) to become the number two operator in Russia in a deal which gives the London-based group a 24 percent in the leading Turkish brewer.

-SABMiller, which last month agreed to buy Australian rival Foster's FGL.AX for $10 billion, said on Wednesday the deal will put it behind Carlsberg (CARLb.CO) in the world's fourth largest beer market and yield cost savings of $120 million a year.
+SABMiller, which last month agreed to buy Australian rival Foster's FGL.AX for $10 billion (6.3 billion pounds), said on Wednesday the deal will put it behind Carlsberg (CARLb.CO) in the world's fourth largest beer market and yield cost savings of $120 million a year.

 Under the deal, SABMiller will swap its Russian and Ukrainian beer business for a 24 percent stake in Anadolu Efes, with Anadolu Group, controlled by the Turkish Yazicilar and Ozilhan families, holding 42.8 percent, leaving a free float of just over 33 percent following a capital increase.